dbmdz/berts/README.md

 # Changelog

+* 17.02.2020: Public release of cased BERT model for Turkish: BERTurk
 * 10.02.2020: Public release of cased and uncased BERT models for Historic German: German Europeana BERT
 * 20.01.2019: Public release of cased and uncased XXL BERT models for Italian.
 They can be downloaded from the [Huggingface model hub](https://huggingface.co/dbmdz).